Marlin Statue in KK |

 7. Inform your bank - two weeks before our trip I sent email to my bank informing them to activate my debit card international withdrawal feature and I also inform them that I might also use my credit card.
 I sent them my itinerary and few days later my bank called me and verified that it was me who sent the request.
 If you failed to contact your bank prior to your trip you might not used your debit and credit card outside of the country.

-it was not raining but the clouds/fog were thick and I'm glad I brought
+At Mount Kinabalu Park it was not raining but the clouds/fog were thick and I'm glad I brought my water repellent parka to protect me from getting wet and cold |

 II.
 DEPARTURE